dk14/wolfram-mega/docs/dsl.md

 ### Erasures

 DSL "transpiler" will erase javascript code, collapsing it into `observe -> pay -> ... -> observe -> pay` chains.
-If rendered to Bitcoin DLC - it makes contract logic 100% private - only paid amounts are visible on-chain.
+If rendered to Bitcoin DLC - it makes contract logic 100% private - only paid amounts are visible on-chain, not why they paid.

 > For other chains - worst-case scenaario will expose oracle messages/signatures and corresponding paid amounts.
 The calculation logic is erased nevertheless.